Portland Saturday Market: Relocation in 2009

 The recommendations from these studies eventually led to a plan which would move the market out of the space under the Burnside Bridge at First Avenue, to a new space one block east, in Tom McCall Waterfront Park, and include construction of an open-side shelter (called a "pavilion" by market representatives) to provide 8,000 square feet of semi-weather-protected space immediately south of the bridge.
 Ankeny Square, the small plaza located between the Skidmore Fountain and Naito Parkway, would continue to be used for vendor booths each weekend, in addition to the larger space to the east of Naito Parkway, within the park.
 The move would increase the number of craft-vendor spaces slightly, from 255 to 275.
 The intention was that Waterfront Park would lease the pavilion to the market on the weekends during the market season, while also leasing the area for other projects during the week.
 The project was overseen by the Portland Development Commission, who had recently concluded a three-year study on possible permanent locations.
 Also under the project's umbrella was an accommodation for the headquarters of Mercy Corps.
 At the beginning of the 2009 season, the new space was not ready for use, so the market opened temporarily at its old location.

 In May 2009, Saturday Market moved into its new location in Waterfront Park.
-Ankeny Plaza, a relatively small portion of the market, was retained as part of the reconfigured market, and is used by about 50 vendors each weekend.
+Ankeny Plaza, a relatively small portion of the market, was retained as part of the reconfigured market and is used by about 50 vendors each weekend.
 In August 2009, a new public fountain was brought into use next to the market's space, in the park at Ash Street, named the Bill Naito Legacy Fountain in honor of Portland businessman and civic leader Bill Naito, who had also been one of the Saturday Market's early supporters.

+Sundays

+The Markets operated Sundays from 1977 to 2020, when the COVID-19 pandemic caused many older vendors to retire from the market.
+Both markets reopened Sundays for the 2024 year, though temporarily closed again for the 2025 year due to low customer turnout.